Scalingo/documentation/_posts/cli/2015-09-18-command-line-tool.md

 Now you should be able to run `scalingo.exe` from git-bash.

-Note that you set `$PATH` for this specific git-bash instance and that you should add the command line above to a `.bashrc` file at the root of your `$HOME`:
+Note that you set `PATH` for this specific git-bash instance and that you should add the command line above to a `.bashrc` file at the root of your `HOME`:

 ```bash
 $ echo "export PATH=$PATH:/c/Program\ Files/" >> $HOME/.bashrc